-I mean seriously— if you had to be stuck with one small group of people in the event of a mass werewolf attack, you could do a lot worse than a squad of Royal Army infantry on covert ops maneuvers.
+I mean seriously— if you had to be stuck with one small group of people in the event of a mass werewolf attack, you could do a lot worse than a squad of British Army infantry on covert ops maneuvers.
 And as if that weren’t a sufficiently winning hand by itself, one of these guys— Private Cooper (Kevin McKidd, of Hannibal Rising and Percy Jackson and the Olympians: The Lightning Thief)— was once courted by the Special Forces, although he dropped out of the training program over what might be politely termed “philosophical differences” with his would-be mentor, a bad-news hard-ass named Captain Ryan (Liam Cunningham, from The Mummy: Tomb of the Dragon Emperor and Clash of the Titans).
 True, the soldiers’ submachine guns are loaded with blanks, but Cooper and the rest have got the full battle kit otherwise, to say nothing of thorough training in combat tactics, unit cohesion, wilderness survival, and all the other things the queen’s army deems it proper for a fighting man to know.

 Anyway, this small-scale wargame pits Sergeant Wells (Sean Pertwee, of Event Horizon and Devil’s Playground) and five grunts— the aforementioned Cooper, plus Joe (Sky Captain and the World of Tomorrow’s Chris Robson), Bruce (Highlander: Endgame’s Thomas Lockyer), Terry (Leslie Simpson, from Crawlspace and Beyond the Rave), and Spoon (Darren Morfitt)— against a much larger and more powerful Special Forces team forming a perimeter around some arbitrary geographical objective in the middle of Scottish Highland nowhere.
 Naturally, the goal is for Wells and his men to sneak through that perimeter within a defined amount of time, preferably without having to engage the SAS unit directly at all.
 Or at any rate, that’s what the six ground-pounders think they’re supposed to be doing.
 They’ve been rather seriously misled, but it’ll be a while yet before it becomes apparent how.